ilichatz/my-test-repo/readme.md

 ### Geography & present activity
 I lived and studied in Greece, Thessaloniki.
-Now stay in Netherlands, Delft, looking forward for job and/or PhD in the following fields:
+Now I am staying in Netherlands, Delft, looking forward for job and/or PhD in the following fields:

-- Computational physics
+- Computational Physics
 - Astroparticle/Nuclear Physics
-- Scientific software/Simulations/Data Science
+- Scientific Software/Simulations/Data Science

 ### Education
-1. BSc in Physics, A.U.Th., Institute of Theoritical Physics
+1. BSc in Physics, A.U.Th., Institute of Theoretical Physics
 2. MSc in Computational Physics, A.U.Th., Physics Department
 3. PhD ...(search is on!)